PrimeDX/shadcn-mcp/README.md

 - `generate_component` - Generate a shadcn UI component in your project
   - Supports TypeScript and JavaScript
   - Configurable Tailwind CSS integration
+- `init_shadcn` - Initialize shadcn in your project
+  - Supports TypeScript and JavaScript
+  - Configurable Tailwind CSS integration
 - `get_component_info` - Get detailed information about a specific component

 ## Installation